 Sandwiches, particularly the peanut butter and jelly variety, seem to be popular with the lunch box crowd.
 This healthy cookie recipe is made in honor of that sandwich, and it will bring some smiles!

-I recently joined a monthly cookie recipe group called Creative Cookie Exchange.
-It's administrators are Laura from The Spiced Life and Rebecka from At Home with Rebecka.
-Each month, everyone in the group bakes up cookies with a unique recipe that's based on the theme for that month.
-This month's theme is none other than BACK TO SCHOOL!
+I recently joined a monthly cookie baker’s group called Creative Cookie Exchange.
+It’s administrators are Laura from The Spiced Life and Rebecka from At Home with Rebecka.
+Each month, everyone in the group bakes up cookies with a unique recipe that’s based on the theme for that month.
+This month’s theme is BACK TO SCHOOL cookies!

-Although it tested my patience (or lack thereof), I made the peanut butter cookies icebox style.
-I shaped the dough into the form of a loaf of bread by pressing my fingers into the sides to make an indent, and I made another indent on the top of the dough.
-Then I wrapped the log in plastic wrap and placed it into the refrigerator for a couple of hours before slicing and baking.
-Have I mentioned how much I hate waiting...especially where baked goods are concerned?
-If a recipe requires me to wait more than 20 minutes from the time of assembly to the devouring process, I tend to get fidgety and whiny.
-It's soooo becoming on a 49-year old.
+Although it tested my patience (or lack thereof), I made the peanut butter and jelly sandwich cookies icebox style.
+The dough is shaped into the form of a loaf of bread by pressing into the sides and top of the dough to make indents.
+Wrap the dough in plastic wrap and chill in the fridge for a couple of hours before slicing and baking.

-- 1/4 cup NuNaturals Tagatose (or your favorite brand sugar substitute)
+- 1/4 cup erythritol (or your favorite cup-for-cup sugar substitute)

-- 1/4 cup Splenda (or your favorite brand) light brown sugar substitute
+- 1/4 cup Splenda brown sugar (or your favorite light brown sugar substitute)

 - 1 egg

 - 2.5 tablespoons almond milk (or regular milk)